The Anytime Anywhere Learning Foundation

 Since its inception, the Anytime Anywhere Learning Foundation has regularly offered a variety of programs and services to support 1:1 schools and districts including:

-* conferences and conference programming around 1:1
+* conferences and conference programming around 1:1 and re-imagining learning in a digital age

 * institutes and academies